Skip to main content

 The New Jersey Housing and Mortgage Finance Agency (NJHMFA) offers meaningful support through its Down Payment Assistance (DPA) program:

-• Fully forgiven after five years of owner occupancy as a primary residence
+• Forgiveness available after five years of owner occupancy as a primary residence, subject to program terms, continued eligibility, and any updates to NJHMFA rules

 Step 3: Get Pre-Approved for a Mortgage